hrshvrdhnsingh/OOPS_notes/interview_questions_java_1.md

 1. Only public static final constants (compile-time constants).
 1. No constructors (cannot be instantiated or subclassed via extends in that way).
-1. A class may implement multiple interfaces, allowing mix-in of behaviors.
+1. A class may implement multiple interfaces, allowing mix-in of behaviors.(Allows multiple inheritance)
 1. When you need a pure contract without implementation or shared state.
 1. Every abstract methods without a body should be implemented.
 1. The default methods of the interface are inherited as it if were the subclass's own, with override possible.
+1. Methods allowed are abstract methods, as well as default, protected(belongs to the interface) and private.

 ```cpp
 // Define an abstraction for “Playable”